 With the fracture topography digitized, the flow simulation defines the initial flow velocity field.
 Mineral mass is either injected-into, or removed-from, the flow-field, depending on the relative dominance of processes of pressure solution and free-face dissolution/precipitation.
-These components are then transported within the fluid phase, until conditions dictate their removal to
+These components are then transported within the fluid phase, until conditions dictate their removal to the fracture walls.
+Importantly, prior characterizations of an interface region as a separate diffusive domain [35], are unnecessary, as mass diffusion within the water-film separating contacts is automatically accommodated by the macro-scale FE mesh.
+Note that the flow simulation, the chemical processes, and the solute transport equation are solved sequentially, rather than simultaneously.
+The main points of the computational procedure are as follows.

 Figure 2.
 Schematic illustration of computing the Lagrangian mass at the nodal locations.
-During time step $\Delta t$ , the nodal mass $M_i^n$ travels to $M_i^p$ , and the new nodal values are interpolated using shape functions.
+During time step Δt , the nodal mass M_i^p travels to M_i^p , and the new nodal values are interpolated using shape functions.